MetaSys-LISBP/PhysioFit/docs/method.rst

 Sensitivity analysis
 *********************

-To quantify the standard deviation and 95% confidence intervals on the fits of experimental data & on the estimated parameters (including fluxes), we use a Monte Carlo analysis.
+To determine the precision on the fit and on the estimated parameters (including fluxes), we use a Monte Carlo analysis.
 Briefly, PhysioFit generates a number of noisy datasets from the experimental data (i.e option "number of iterations" in the GUI) and calculate fluxes and other growth parameters for each of the synthetic datasets.
-This enables PhysioFit to perform statistical analysis and estimate the standard deviation and confidence interval for each parameter.
+This enables PhysioFit to compute statistics (such as standard deviation and confidence interval) for each parameter.
 We recommend to always run flux calculations with sensitivity analyses.